dcdpr/did-btc1/chapters/Beacons.md

    1. Update placeholder values in `didDocument` with `did` as required.
 1. Until terminated:
    1. Set `didUpdatePayload` to null.
-   1. For each `service` in `didDocument.service` where `service.type` is "SingletonBeacon", "Map Beacon", or "SMT Beacon":
+   1. For each `service` in `didDocument.service` where `service.type` is "BTC1Beacon":
       1. Get the next transaction from the Bitcoin address at `service.serviceEnpoint`.
       1. If `targetVersionTime` is defined and is less than the transaction time, skip to next `service`.
       1. If the last output transaction is not of the form `[OP_RETURN, OP_PUSHBYTES32, <hashBytes>]`, skip to next `service`.
       1. Extract `hashBytes` from the last output transaction.
+      1. If `service.beaconType` is not "SingletonBeacon", "MapBeacon", or "SMTBeacon", raise InvalidParameter error.
-      1. If `service.type` is "SingletonBeacon", set `tempDidUpdatePayload` to the result of [Process Singleton Beacon Signal].
+      1. If `service.beaconType` is "SingletonBeacon", set `tempDidUpdatePayload` to the result of [Process Singleton Beacon Signal].
-      1. If `service.type` is "MapBeacon", set `tempDidUpdatePayload` to the result of [Process Map Beacon Signal].
+      1. If `service.beaconType` is "MapBeacon", set `tempDidUpdatePayload` to the result of [Process Map Beacon Signal].
-      1. If `service.type` is "SMTBeacon", set `tempDidUpdatePayload` to the result of [Process SMT Beacon Signal].
+      1. If `service.beaconType` is "SMTBeacon", set `tempDidUpdatePayload` to the result of [Process SMT Beacon Signal].
       1. If `tempDidUpdatePayload` is null, skip to next `service`.
       1. Set `tempDidDocument` to transformation of `didDocument` with `tempDidUpdatePayload`.
       1. If `tempDidDocument.versionId` ≠ `didDocument.versionId + 1`, skip to next `service`.